static-frame/static-frame/doc/source/articles/serialize.md

 First, read and write performance, as well as file size, will be compared.
 Second, the details of encoding a DataFrame with NPY and NPZ will be described.

 Numerous publications offer DataFrame benchmarks by testing just one or two datasets.
-McKinney and Richardson [https://ursalabs.org/blog/2020-feather-v2] (2020) offer an example, where two datasets, Fannie Mae Loan Performance and NYC Yellow Taxi Trip data, are arbitrarily deemed representative.
-Such idiosyncratic data sets are insufficient to explore performance comparisons, as both the shape of the DataFrame and the degree of columnar type heterogeneity make a significant difference in performance.
-Nonetheless, I compare compare performance with one of these datasets below.
+McKinney and Richardson [https://ursalabs.org/blog/2020-feather-v2] (2020) offer an example, where two datasets, Fannie Mae Loan Performance and NYC Yellow Taxi Trip data, are used to generalize about performance.
+Such idiosyncratic data sets are insufficient, as both the shape of the DataFrame and the degree of columnar type heterogeneity can significantly differentiate performance.

-To avoid this deficiency, I compare performance with nine synthetic datasets.
+To avoid this deficiency, I compare performance with a panel of nine synthetic datasets.
 These datasets vary along two dimensions: shape (tall, square, and wide) and columnar heterogeneity (columnar, mixed, and uniform).
 Shape variations alter the distribution of elements between tall (e.g., 10,000 rows and 100 columns), square (e.g., 1,000 rows and columns), and wide (e.g., 100 rows and 10,000 columns) geometries.
 Columnar heterogeneity variations alter the diversity of types between columnar (no adjacent columns have the same type), mixed (some adjacent columns have the same type), and uniform (all columns have the same type).

-The ``frame-fixtures`` library defines a domain-specific language to create deterministic but randomly-generated DataFrames for testing; the nine datasets are generated with this tool.
+The ``frame-fixtures`` [https://github.com/static-frame/frame-fixtures] library defines a domain-specific language to create deterministic but randomly-generated DataFrames for testing; the nine datasets are generated with this tool.

-To demonstrate some of the StaticFrame and Pandas interfaces evaluated, the following IPython session performs a basic performance test using ``%time``.
-As shown below, using NPZ, this square, uniformly-typed DataFrame can be written six times faster than uncompressed Parquet.
+To demonstrate some of the StaticFrame and Pandas interfaces evaluated, the following IPython session performs basic performance tests using ``%time``.
+As shown below, using NPZ, a square, uniformly-typed DataFrame can be written and read many times faster than uncompressed Parquet.

 ```python
 >>> import numpy as np